Surprisingly, income level doesn't determine who has a side gig

 Indeed, Debt.com reported this year that in the past 20 years, the gig economy has increased 27 percent more than traditional jobs.

 CareerBuilder’s poll came up with a list of common side gigs including babysitter, baker, dog walker, blogger, DJ, and bartender.
-Among the stuff you may not have considered, but someone else has: barrel racer, soap maker, and gourd artist.
+Among the stuff you may not have considered, but someone else has: barrel racer, soap maker, gourd artist, and marketing research.

 A little extra cash is good, but if you’re seeking to pay off a big debt, not all hustles are created equal.